-4) Ammonia and Mothballs: Both have an odor strong enough to keep those pocket gophers out of your backyard as shared by some fellow gardeners.
-However, these repellents should not come in contact with your pets as these are toxic.
+4) Ammonia: As shared by some, ammonia has an odor strong enough to keep the rodents out of your backyard.
+However, it should not come in contact with your pets since ammonia is highly toxic.

 TIP: According to an online forum, pouring a combination of ammonia and bleach into the burrows produces a toxic gas that could suffocate and kill gophers.